KittFiev/MToon-Multishader/README.md

 [UniVRM-0.61.1_7c03 Unity Package](https://github.com/vrm-c/UniVRM/releases/tag/v0.61.1) <br>
 [VSeeFace SDK Unity Package](https://github.com/emilianavt/VSeeFaceSDK/releases) (Only needed if you are exporting as a vtube model.
 If it's only for unity, you can ignore) <br>
  <br>
  <b>!Important Note!
 Install this AFTER UniVRM.
 If errors pop up, place the .shader and both .cginc files in the root folder into "VRMShaders/MToon/Mtoon/Resources/Shaders", then place the .cs file in the Editor folder into "VRMShaders/MToon/MToon/Editor"!
-New releases will be in unity package files, so download from the release pages instead of from the main brain here.</b> <br>
+New releases will be in unity package files, so download from the release pages instead of from the main branch here.</b> <br>
 # Current Features

 Adds support for: <br>